cere-io/integration-telegram-app-bot/README.md

 curl http://localhost:8080/health
 ```

-### 5. Optional: Configure Mini App
+### 6. Optional: Configure Mini App

-Register Mini App for bot (if needed):
+Register a Mini App for your bot (if needed):
 - Go to Bot Settings in @BotFather
 - Press 'Configure Mini App' button
-- Provide information about app (you can serve app from the same URL as a bot's one - just copy static resources into `src/main/resources/META-INF/resources` folder)
+- Provide information about your app (you can serve the app from the same URL as the bot's webhook - just copy static resources into the `src/main/resources/META-INF/resources` folder)
-- Your app will be available by direct URL `https://t.me/<bot>/<app>`
+- Your app will be available by direct URL `https://t.me/<bot_username>/<app_name>`
-- Optionally you can configure `Menu Button` for bot to open Mini App by URL above
+- Optionally, you can configure a `Menu Button` for the bot to open the Mini App.
-- Your app will be available by direct URL `https://t.me/<bot>/<app>`
-- Optionally configure `Menu Button` for bot to open Mini App

 ## Project Structure